panxiaoyan225-sudo/Notebooks_Databricks-Colab/README.md

-# 🏥 Healthcare Staffing & Analytics project
+# 🏥 Healthcare Staffing & Analytics pipeline

 This repository contains a Google Colab-based data engineering and analytics project focused on **Skilled Nursing Facility (SNF)** staffing data.
 The project automates the extraction, transformation, and analysis of large-scale healthcare datasets using Python, SQL, and Pandas.